CrissCCL/DIY_UAV/README.md

 ## 📐 Digital PID Control

-The Module uses a discrete PI and P controller implemented on a Arduino microcontroller.
+The Module uses a discrete PI and P controller implemented on a Teensy microcontroller.

 Digital P controller in outer loop is implemented for Roll and Pitch angles,